- Licenced Business Rescue Experts

 What is the best way to deal with a County Court Claim?

 As with most debt matters, it’s imperative to seek professional advice straight away before the CCJ process advances.
-The earlier you deal with these matters the more options that are available to you.
+The earlier you deal with these matters the more options that are available to you, including looking into how to stop a county court judgement or even achieve a county court judgement removal.

-You should respond to a claim, as it allows you to put your circumstances forward to the Court, often influencing the terms of the settlement.
+You should always respond to a claim of this type, as it allows you to put your circumstances forward to the Court, often influencing the terms of the settlement.
 If you do not respond, and simply ignore the letter or notice, the court can still issue the judgement against you or your company.
 If they have not been made aware of your circumstances, they may simply order for the debt to be settled in one go, rather than spreading out the payments.

-Once you receive your Claim Form, you have 14 days to issue a response.
-With the form, there is usually an Income and Expenditure form, which allows you to detail your money in and money out, this helps the courts decide on the payment amounts and the frequency to pay off the debt.
+Once you receive your Claim Form, you have 14 days in which to issue a response.
+With the form, there is usually an Income and Expenditure form, which allows you to detail your money in and money out.
+Completing this form helps the courts to decide on the payment amounts and how frequently they will be making payments towards paying off the debt.

 In responding to a Claim Form, you have the option to admit the claim, agreeing that you owe the amount stated.
 You may also file a defence, if you do not agree with the amount owed – should you choose to go down this route it’s essential that you seek advice from a professional in order to assist with the negotiations.